quii/pepper/README.md

 ### Test support

 It might be overkill to unit test matchers, but if you intend for them to be re-used a lot (like the library included in this package), it might be worth doing.
+I find it's a useful way to see in isolation the test output on failure.

 Thankfully, Pepper makes this easy